EichlerLab/smrtsv2/README.md

 ## Running SMRT-SV

+### Creating the input FOFN file

+SMRT-SV requires an input FOFN file, which is a list of paths to the input sequence reads.
+Each file listed must be a ".subreads.bam" (subreads BAM) file.
+For the Sequel platform, one subreads BAM file is output per sequencing cell.
+Do not include ".scraps.bam" files in the input.

+The RS II platform generates three ".bax.h5" (BAX) files for each cell, and these must be converted to subreads BAM files before running SMRT-SV.
+A cell can be converted to BAM files by running `dep/bin/bax2bam` and giving it all three BAX files.
+To save space, remove the ".scraps.bam" files, which are rarely used for anything.
+If sequence reads are aligned from BAX files, some sequence read metadata is lost and assemblies will fail.

 ### Run

 Change to a clean working directory that has nothing in it.
 The SMRT-SV pipeline should be installed in another